Western Australian Premier's Book Awards: History and format

 The categories included poetry, non-fiction, fiction, Western Australian history, children's book, YA fiction, scripts and digital narrative.
 There was also a Premier's Prize, which was awarded to an overall winner.

 The Barnett government downgraded the awards from an annual event to a biennial one much to the disappointment of the WA arts sector.

 The McGowan government reinstated the annual award format in 2018.
-Currently there are four categories – the Western Australian Writer's Fellowship (valued at $60,000), the Premier's Prize for Writing for Children ($15,000), the Premier's Prize for an Emerging Writer ($15,000) and the Daisy Utemorrah Award for Indigenous Authors ($15,000 and publishing contract with Magabala Books).
+There were four categories – the Western Australian Writer's Fellowship (valued at $60,000), the Premier's Prize for Writing for Children ($15,000), the Premier's Prize for an Emerging Writer ($15,000) and the Daisy Utemorrah Award for Indigenous Authors ($15,000 and publishing contract with Magabala Books).
+A fifth award was added in 2023, the Premier's Prize for Book of the Year ($15,000).

-There have been calls for the awards to be restored to their previous levels as there are currently no categories for established poets, nor fiction and non-fiction writers.
+There have been calls for the awards to be restored to their previous levels as there are currently no categories for established poets and non-fiction writers.

+In 2025 four new categories were introduced for fiction, nonfiction, poetry and young adult.
+Also new is the Book of the Year to be chosen from the category winners.